Science

 Implementation- What do we teach?

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils can achieve high standards in science.
-We follow the Science Pathways scheme so that the progression of the content and the scientific skills are continuous throughout the school.
+We follow the Plymouth Science scheme so that the progression of the content and the scientific skills are continuous throughout the school.
 Our whole school approach to the teaching and learning of science involves the following;

 Impact- What will this look like?